JethroData/Tools/README.md

 #Prerequisites:
 Python 2.6 or higher installed.
-Python tabulate package (not required if report is issued in csv mode).
+Python tabulate package (not required if report is issued in csv mode.
+If not installed, report will automatically be set to csv mode).
 To install tabulate:
 Linux:
 	`TABULATE_INSTALL=lib-only pip install tabulate`